 Final Thoughts

-Wings: If you want a more direct spin on Grey Knights, this is definitely for you.
+If you want a more direct spin on Grey Knights, this is may be the Detachment for you.
 The Army Rule means you keep some of the mobility power they’ve always had, but trade off quite a bit of it for raw power.
 Whether that’s worth it will be something we see in time, but for a faction which has thus far struggled to get access to re-rolls, being able to spit out fully hit and wound re-rolling melee threats from a Rhino will surely be something of a relief.
-Only big shame is that I think the Invulnerable Save stratagem is weirdly too narrow – it needs to be melee too to make up for, well, not being Armour of Contempt.
-Still, a pretty good one overall.
+The only big shame is that that the Invulnerable Save stratagem is weirdly too narrow, but what’s here is flavorful and fun.

 Have any questions or feedback?
 Drop us a note in the comments below or email us at contact@goonhammer.com.
 Want articles like this linked in your inbox every Monday morning?
 Sign up for our newsletter.
 And don’t forget that you can support us on Patreon for backer rewards like early video content, Administratum access, an ad-free experience on our website and more.